orbisgis/h2gis/docs/predicates.rst

      - Description
    * - :doc:`ST_Contains`
      - Return true if Geometry A contains Geometry B
+   * - :doc:`ST_CoveredBy`
+     - eturns true if Geometry A is covered by Geometry B
    * - :doc:`ST_Covers`
      - Return true if no point in Geometry B is outside Geometry A
    * - :doc:`ST_Crosses`